maplemavin/docs/api_v1.md

 ### POST Parameters

 `photo_ids` _(required)_

-    an array of photo IDs to be added to the album
+> <p> an array of photo IDs to be added to the album

 # Statuses
 Statuses on Fullscreen Direct are shorter text updates that account's are able to schedule and post to both Fullscreen Direct itself and their connected social networks.